JetBrains/kotlin-web-site/docs/topics/functions.md

 foo(strings = *arrayOf("a", "b", "c"))
 ```

-> On the JVM: You can't use the named argument syntax when calling Java functions because Java bytecode does not
-> always preserve the names of function parameters.
+When calling Java functions on the JVM, you cannot use the named argument syntax because Java bytecode does not always preserve the names of function parameters.
->
-{type="note"}

 ### Unit-returning functions

-If a function does not return a useful value, its return type is `Unit`. `Unit` is a type with only one value - `Unit`.
+If a function returns an unusable value, its return type is 'Unit.'
+'Unit' is a type that has only one value.
-This value does not have to be returned explicitly:
+This value does not have to be explicitly returned:

 ```kotlin
 fun printHello(name: String?): Unit {